 We hope that this information helps dispel what’s fact from fiction when it comes to investment properties.
 Stay tuned for part 3 of Tax Myths, Rumours and Mistruths where we will cover common misconceptions relating to businesses.

 Hanrick Curran has over 30 years of experience in providing accounting advice to individuals, property investors, professionals, SME’s and listed organisations.
-To discuss your personal circumstances and how the tax rules apply to you please contact your usual Hanrick Curran advisor or alternatively contact Robert Pitt on 07 3218 3900.
+To discuss your personal circumstances and how the tax rules apply to you please contact your usual Hanrick Curran advisor or alternatively contact Matthew Beasley on 07 3218 3900.

 Please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.